UWB-Biocomputing/Graphitti/docs/BGDocs/StudentSetup.md

 $ cmake ..
 ```

-this will generate a makefile.
+This will generate a makefile.
 Then type:

 ```
 $ make